Reference

 Interfaces and protocols

 Sender encoder may have one or several interfaces, as defined in roc_interface.
-The interface defines the type of the communication with the remote node and the set of the protocols supported by it.
+The interface defines the type of the communication with the remote peer and the set of the protocols supported by it.

 Thread safety